Kay Hughes: Biography

 Hughes was born in Los Angeles, California.
 When she was a year old, her family moved back to her father's native Ohio to be closer to his mother; after she died, they moved back to California when Kay was nine years old.
-She originally hoped to be a dancer, but health issues requiring two operations during her early years prevented her from pursuing a dance career.
+She originally hoped to be a dancer, but health issues requiring two operations during her early years prevented this.
 In 1935 she auditioned for and received a part in Broadway Melody of 1936 which involved dancing.
 The film featured Jack Benny and Robert Taylor.
 Her first speaking role was in After the Dance (1936).
-While shooting on location in Sonora, California, she met her future husband who worked as a still photographer for MGM at the time.
+While shooting on location in Sonora, California, she met her future husband, who worked as a still photographer for MGM.

 In 1936, Hughes was signed to a contract with Republic Pictures, where she received leading roles.
 Although she was only with the studio for six months, she starred in several B Westerns and two of the studio's famed serials.
-She starred in the first two installments of the popular series of films, The Three Mesquiteers—The Three Mesquiteers (1936) and Ghost-Town Gold (1936)—which launched an entire subgenre of Western movies.
+She starred in the first two films of the popular The Three Mesquiteers series—The Three Mesquiteers (1936) and Ghost-Town Gold (1936)—which launched an entire subgenre of Western movies.
 She was also the female lead in Republic's third serial, The Vigilantes Are Coming (1936) with Robert Livingston.
 That same year she appeared in two Gene Autry films as his leading lady, Ride Ranger Ride and The Big Show.
 She had been scheduled to appear in a third Autry film but was injured during a horse-riding sequence.